GSmithApps/zero-to-quarto-site/README.md

 - Version control and working more smoothly with colleagues and the open source community
 - Publishing a website to share findings
 - Using new packages and tools
+- Making things easier and more pleasant

+---

 The training's website is on GitHub Pages [here↗](https://gsmithapps.github.io/zero-to-quarto-site/), and The GitHub repo that makes the site is [here↗](https://github.com/GSmithApps/zero-to-quarto-site).